KanPard005/RISCY_V_TAGE/README2.md

 ```
 - Download the traces from [here](https://drive.google.com/file/d/1qs8t8-YWc7lLoYbjbH_d3lf1xdoYBznf/view?usp=sharing) and extract them into a folder

+- You might want to follow instructions in the Champsim repository [here](https://github.com/ChampSim/ChampSim)

 - Execute the script ***run.sh*** to generate logs of all the traces for the specified branch predictor
 ```
 # Usage : ./run.sh [-b BUILD] [-g GENERATE_RESULTS] [-r RUN] [trace_dir] [branch_predictor] [binary_name OPTIONAL] [results_directory OPTIONAL]